HoldsworthQCA/1701QCA-Assessment1/replicationproject/replication.md

 The iterative proses of this project is relevant to my project.
 As the project does not have an end finished point it can also be added onto and improved from the first design we chose.

 ## Interaction flowchart ##
-*Draw a flowchart of the interaction process in your project.
-Make sure you think about all the stages of interaction step-by-step.
-Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
-Insert an image of it below.
-It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
-It just needs to be legible.*

 ![Image](missingimage.png)